hdShang/arxiv-daily/docs/cs-CL/2025-05-27/papers/250520888v2-easydistill-a-comprehensive-toolkit-for-effective-knowledge-distilla.md

 ---
 layout: default
-title: EasyDistill: A Comprehensive Toolkit for Effective Knowledge Distillation of Large Language Models
+title: "EasyDistill: A Comprehensive Toolkit for Effective Knowledge Distillation of Large Language Models"
 ---

 # EasyDistill: A Comprehensive Toolkit for Effective Knowledge Distillation of Large Language Models